navio/local-agent/ARCHITECTURE.md

 - **@modelcontextprotocol/server-filesystem MCP:**
   - Include and auto-configure with access to the current working directory (the scope of the running application).
 - **Extensibility:** Additional MCPs can be declared in `tools.json`.
+- **Default MCPs in tools.json:** The default MCPs (`basic-memory` and `@modelcontextprotocol/server-filesystem`) must be present in `tools.json`.
+If they are missing, the loader will inject them automatically to ensure baseline functionality.

 ## 4. File/Folder Structure